CristeaPaul/pisdr-image/index.md

 ```

 #### VNC
 The remote desktop can be accessed using any VNC client.
-The credentials are the same from the SSH. _Note: The Remmina Client is known to be incompatible with this VNC Server._
+The credentials are the same from the SSH.
+The default screen resolution is set to 720p.
+This setting can be easily changed inside the `raspi-config` menu (Advanced > Resolution).  _Note: The Remmina Client is known to be incompatible with this VNC Server._

 ---